 Not using your benefits is comparable to leaving money on the table and walking away.
 We can help you take advantage of your FSA funds by providing eye exams and offering a wide array of eyeglass frames and contact lenses to choose from.

-For more information or to schedule your eye exam, call Anderson Family Vision Care in Winnipeg North today.
+For more information or to schedule your eye exam, call Anderson Family Vision Care in Winnipeg North (McPhillips) today.

 Q: What is FSA?